Ocawesome101/VLE/README.md

  - `constpat`: Adds a pattern against which words will be checked to see if they are constants.
 Useful in cases such as Lua's `goto`, where `goto` targets must be dynamically matched.
 Also useful for numbers.
  - `strings [on|off|true|false]`: Sets whether the parser should highlight strings.

-If you have any questions, or you discover a bug, poke me at `i develop things#5343` on Discord.
-I also usually hang out on EsperNet IRC, in `#oc`, as Ocawesome101.
+If you have any questions, or you discover a bug, poke me at `/bin/ocawesome --101#5343` on Discord.
+I also occasionally hang out on EsperNet IRC, in `#oc`, as Ocawesome101.